openshift/ci-docs/content/en/docs/architecture/timeouts.md

 - Global: these settings are global for all Prow jobs.
 They're needed as Prow can launch job types other than Kubernetes `Pods`.
   - The `default_job_timeout` is a hard timeout for the overall lifetime of a job.
 This may be overridden for a specific job, but only to values smaller than the global timeout.
 - `plank`: this is the controller which creates and manages `Pods` for Prow jobs executed in Kubernetes/OpenShift clusters (as opposed to, for example, Jenkins).
 Its settings affect all Prow job `Pods`, which usually execute `ci-operator`.
   - The `plank.pod_{pending,unscheduled}_timeout` settings allow Prow to move on from a job for which `Pods` cannot start.
 Jobs exhibiting these timeouts occur when issues exist with the underlying build farm clusters where `Pods` are executed.
-These jobs will be listed as errored, not failed, and the DPTP on-call rotation will investigate them.
+These jobs will be listed as errored, not failed, and the DPTP on-call assignee will investigate them.
   - The `plank.pod_running_timeout` is the default timeout for the overall lifetime for a running `Pod` for a job.
 This value is _not_ encoded in the `pod.spec.activeDeadlineSeconds`, but handled by Prow itself.
 - `sinker`: this controller is used in concert with `plank` and takes care of eventually removing `Pods` created to execute Prow jobs.
 Its settings affect only `Pods` for jobs which have already completed.
   - The `sinker.max_pod_age` is the timeout in Prow's garbage collector for how long any individual `Pod` may exist.
 This value is _not_ encoded in the `pod.spec.activeDeadlineSeconds`, but handled by Prow itself.